 Can you just take this other website and copy it for our business?

-Here at Stepps, we’re not just in the business of developing quality websites, but helping to build powerful brands.
+Here at Stepps, we’re not just in the business of developing high-quality custom real estate websites.
+We build powerful brands.
 If you’re looking to simply copy another real estate agency’s website, you’re missing the point of marketing yourself online in the first place.
 This behaviour happens in real estate more than we like to admit and in an industry already struggling with differentiation, it does nothing to help you stand out in the pack.

 Your website needs to be structured and designed in a way that serves your business.
 And every business is different.

 We don’t want to invest in a full website rebuild.
 Can you just make tweaks to our current website?